 Speaking of continuous improvement, it seems that to focus on improvement, you have to have measurement or metrics to focus on.
 In an industry where many things outside of your control can affect the outcome of SCO, how should we think about metrics that can be useful in improving performance?

 Dr. Kull: Metrics have a multilevel structure.
 Some are very particular while others are more general.
 Take inventory.
 One can measure amount on-hand, say 100 liters, and set a target of keeping 80 liters average on-hand.
 But some products are more expensive.
 So one can, instead, measure value on-hand, and set a monetary goal.
 But some products move faster, so one can measure days-of-sales on hand.
 And so forth.
 As such, when external forces beyond one’s control impact metrics, uncertainties must be incorporated.
 Likelihoods and frequencies need higher awareness.
 Airlines do this with “near miss” reports that really mean flights passing within a certain distance.
 SCO metrics based on hazards versus observables are a first step toward accommodating uncertainties.

 ARA Management Academy

-Dr. Kull will facilitate a deep dive into Operations and Supply Chain in an Agricultural World at the ARA Management Academy, which runs January 29-February 1, 2018 on ASU’s Tempe, Ariz., campus.
+Dr. Kull will facilitate a deep dive into Operations and Supply Chain in an Agricultural World at the ARA Management Academy, which runs January 28-30, 2020 on ASU’s Tempe, Ariz., campus.
 Other program facilitators are Purdue faculty members Scott Downey, Michael Gunderson and myself; ASU faculty members Suzanne Peterson and Carola Grebitus; an industry panel; and a grower panel.
 In addition to SCO, topics include marketplace trends and competitive positioning, thinking strategically, examining profitability, creating value for your customers, and implementing organizational leadership strategies.
 Learn more and register.